-In the figure given above the co-ordinates of P are given by (x, y, z).
-The coordinates of the origin O is (0, 0, 0) Also the coordinates of the point A is given by (x, 0, 0)as A lies completely on the x-axis.
-Similarly, the coordinates of any point on y-axis is given as (0, y, 0) and on the z-axis, the coordinates are given as (0, 0, z).
+In the figure given above the coordinates of P are given by (x, y, z).
+The coordinates of the origin O are (0, 0, 0) Also the coordinates of the point A is given by (x, 0, 0)as A lies completely on the x-axis.
+Similarly, the coordinates of any point on the y-axis are given as (0, y, 0) and on the z-axis, the coordinates are given as (0, 0, z).
 Also the coordinates of any point in three planes XY, YZ and ZX will be (x,y,0), (0,y,z) and (x,0,z) respectively.

 The planes ADPF, BDPE and CEPF intersect at point P which corresponds to the ordered triplet ( x, y, z).

 To determine the octant in which a point lies, the signs of the coordinates of a point are helpful.
 The following table depicts the sign of the coordinates of a point and the octant in which it lies.

 Using the above table we can easily figure out the signs of coordinates of a point or the octant in which it lies.

 How to Plot the Points in Three-dimensional Plane?

 The following points illustrate how to plot the points in the three-dimensional coordinate system:

 - Locate the point “x” on the X-axis

 - From the point x, moving parallel to the Y-axis, locate the point “y”.